JAC-CS-Game-Programming-F25/project-game-of-the-year/README.md

 This boss fight serves as the culmination of the game, so it receives the most attention to detail and polish.
 The goal is to make every attack feel impactful and every dodge feel rewarding.

-**Note on Essence Drops**: Currently planned for enemies to drop essences on death, but this mechanic is under consideration and may be taken out if you think this is too much.

 **Save System:**

 -   **Manual Save:** Players can save their game at any time via the pause menu (ESC → Save Game).
 This saves the complete game state including:
     -   Player position and current map
     -   Player HP and ATK stats
-    -   Collected essences count
     -   Map progress and defeated enemies
     -   Current game state (allows resuming exactly where you left off)
 -   **Auto-Save:** The game automatically saves when defeating bosses